CartoDB/documentation/app/content/carto-user-manual/tutorials/discover-spatial-datasets-from-the-data-observatory.md

    ![DE sample data preview](/img/cloud-native-workspace/tutorials/tutorial4_de_sample_data_preview.png)

-6. If you click on “View dataset”, you will be able to access again to the associated dataset page in the Spatial Data Catalog.
+6. If you click on *View dataset*, you will be able to access again to the associated dataset page in the Spatial Data Catalog.

    ![DE sample view dataset](/img/cloud-native-workspace/tutorials/tutorial4_de_sample_view_dataset.png)